tsgates/arch-wiki-markdown/wiki/Couchdb.md

 Configuring
 -----------

-Change the default port, bind address, log-level and other useful nuggets in /etc/couchdb/local.ini.
+Change the default port, bind address (set to 0.0.0.0 to access CouchDB from any computer other than local), log-level and other useful nuggets in /etc/couchdb/local.ini.

 If you want to run CouchDB on port 80 you will have to run the daemon as root or use an iptables rule such as: